stevestar888/1x1-networking-questions/README.md

 - What are some of the industries biggest opportunities and challenges right now?
   + How can we leverage the moment to get ahead?
 - Who are your area’s biggest stakeholders?
+- What is the future market outlook like?

 ## Tech Focused
 - How has the company focused on improving user experience in recent years/projects/planning?